-I’m not overly fond of Bewley’s coffee, I don’t hate it but it’s a bit too acidic for my liking.
-However, a few years ago on a school trip to Galway as part of an exchange programme, I took to the little sachets of coffee that are a beloved facet of every hotel room.
-It was divine, for some reason Bewley’s hotel instant is better than a “real” cup you get in a cafe, or maybe there’s something in the air in Galway that makes their coffee better than anywhere else.
+I’m not overly fond of Bewley’s coffee, I don’t hate it, but it’s a bit too acidic for my liking.
+However, a few years ago, on a school trip to Galway as part of an exchange program, I took to the little sachets of coffee that are a beloved facet of every hotel room.

-There is nothing I want more than oily black coffee after am meal sometimes, usually Chinese.
-Thankfully most Chinese restaurants have awful coffee!
-I suppose it’s because the food is bad and therefore the coffee accompanying it should also be bad.
-Like the coffee, it’s the shit food that’s the best.
-I think the texture and taste comes from literally sitting in the machine all night.
+There is nothing I want more than oily black coffee after a big meal sometimes.
+I think the oily texture and taste comes from literally sitting in the machine all night.
 As disgusting as it is, it somehow hits the spot better than desert ever could.

-Edit: I got to go to a real Tim Horton’s cafe in 2018 in New York, read about it here.
+Edit: I got to go to a real Tim Horton’s café in 2018 in New York.

 In my last blogpost I mentioned being in Torremolinos last summer.
-My parents made the smart decision of going full board in the hotel, which for me meant unlimited free coffee (and alcohol – and on a side note they were generous with their spirit servings).
-A saying of mine is “free coffee is the best coffee”.
+My parents made the smart decision of going full board in the hotel, which for me meant unlimited free coffee.
+A saying of mine is “free coffee is the best coffee.”

 My favourite coffee beans in the world is without a doubt Badger & Dodo beans.
 I actually asked for a coffee grinder and specifically Badger & Dodo for Christmas this year.
 Aside from the tattoo kit I got at my dad’s work Christmas party when I was a kid (which to their dismay is probably why I love tattoo’s so much now) I consider it the best Christmas present I’ve ever received.